 Additionally, although the issue remains on your credit report until you pay off the balance, the lender knows that you are addressing the issue, which eliminates potential uncertainty when you apply for the loan.
 Specifically, if you have a payment plan in place there is less risk that a lien is placed in the property.

 If these first two approaches are not feasible, I recommend that you draft a letter that explains why the late child support balance appears on your credit report and outlines the steps you have taken to correct the issue.
 You should also gather copies of your pay stubs or other documents that demonstrate that you have paid child support on time for the past twelve months.

 You can provide the letter and pay stubs to lenders to proactively address the issue.
 Some lenders may permit this approach while other lenders that apply stricter qualification guidelines may not but you never know unless you ask.

-In advance of applying for a mortgage, I recommend that you contact multiple lenders today to understand the steps that you should take to qualify, especially if the child support late payment remains on your credit report.
-You can review lenders in your area by clicking INTEREST RATES We advise you to contact at least four lenders as qualification guidelines vary.
-When you speak with lenders, review your financial and credit information with them but request that they not pull your credit report at this stage as this can temporarily lower your credit score.
+Before you apply for the mortgage, I recommend that you contact multiple lenders in the table below to understand the steps that you should take to get approved, especially if the child support late payment remains on your credit report.
+When you speak with lenders, review your financial and credit information but do not submit your loan application until you understand the requirements that apply to your specific situation.View All Lenders